 Mineralisation within soft-tissue structures can result from calcification and/ or ossification and appear on CT evaluation as focal or diffuse areas of increased attenuation.
 Extrapolating from the literature regarding the ligaments of the OAA region in other species and mineralisation of ligaments other than those of the OAA region in the horse, we speculate that the possible aetiopathogenesis of mineralisation of the longitudinal odontoid ligament of the horse may include accumulative repetitive strain, acute trauma, age-related change, inflammation, genetic predisposition or, less likely, metastatic mineralisation.

 Repetitive stress or traumatic injury of the ligaments of the OAA junction may be related to the biomechanics and normal ranges of motion (ROM) of the AO and C1-C2 articulations.
 Zsoldos and colleagues demonstrated that the principal site of axial rotation of the equine cervical spine at walk is located at the atlantoaxial joint (Zsoldos et al. 2010).
 At walk, horses also demonstrated significant dorsoventral flexion/extension at C1-C2.
-Earlier studies on cadaver cervical spines, assessing total ROM of each cervical articulation, with the musculature removed and only the joint capsules and ligaments remaining intact, identified the AO articulation to have the greatest for dorsoventral flexion/ extension.
+Earlier studies on cadaver cervical spines, assessing total ROM of each cervical articulation, with the musculature removed and only the joint capsules and ligaments remaining intact, identified the AO articulation to have the greatest capacity for dorsoventral flexion/ extension.
 The degree of dorsoventral flexion/ extension of the AO and of C1-C2 articulation was significantly reduced in adult horses when compared to cadaver spines of foals (Clayton et al. 1989).
 These findings may be important when considering ligament pathology at the C1-C2 articulation.
 The reported ROM displayed at the C1-C2 junction in combination with the reduction of natural ROM in adult horses compared with foals, may mean that headshaking type behaviour actually induces pathological changes within the supporting ligaments of this region rather than the pathological changes resulting in the headshaking.
 The reduced ROM in adult horses in the dorsoventral flexion/ extension direction when compared to foals may indicate an age related predisposition to injury of these ligaments in horses that display excessive dorsoventral flexion/ extension, such as in headshaking or repeated athletic work that involves increased flexion of this region (e.g. dressage).

 In case 2, the imaging findings were suggestive of chronic (mineralisation) and more recent (lobe enlargement) injury.
 The history of recent dental treatment raised the possible theory that prolonged OAA extension when the head was placed on a head stand may have resulted in acute exacerbation of longer standing disease.

 Focal calcification of the ligaments of the atlas have been reported in the human literature and predominantly results from traumatic injuries, inflammatory diseases or attributed to ageing (Kobayashi et al. 2001; Sim et al. 2006; Mohamed and Aziz 2009).
-Mineralisation following surgical trauma has also been reported within tendons and ligaments, where pain and weakness may be a feature (O’Brien et al. 2012).
+Mineralisation following surgical trauma has also been reported within tendons and ligaments of the appendicular skeleton, where pain and weakness may be a feature (O’Brien et al. 2012).

-Abnormalities of calcium metabolism causes of hypercalcaemia may also be causes for mineralisation of the longitudinal odontoid ligament.
+Abnormalities of calcium metabolism resulting in hypercalcaemia may also be causes for mineralisation of the longitudinal odontoid ligament.
 “Crowned dens” syndrome has been described in humans, resulting in neck pain and attributed to calcification of the neighbouring odontoid process.
 This has previously been reported in combination with calcium deposition diseases (Sato et al. 2005; Wu et al. 2005).
 In calcium deposition diseases (calcium hydroxyapatite and calcium pyrophosphate dehydrate) the CT examination identifies the calcification to be surrounding the odontoid process in a ‘halo-like’ distribution affecting predominantly the transverse ligament of the atlas (Sato et al. 2005; Wu et al. 2005), whereas, the three cases presented in this report all had focal mineralisation within, rather than surrounding, the longitudinal odontoid ligament.